-(d) A retail public utility may use the acreage within its CCN or political subdivision boundaries for a well drilled by the utility within those boundaries for purposes of compliance with the minimum tract size requirements.
-However, such a well must comply with the well spacing requirements of Rule 4.3 unless an exception is granted under Rule 4.7.
+(d) For purposes of compliance with the minimum tract size requirements of this rule, a retail public utility may use the acreage that is both eligible for permitting to the retail public utility under Rule 5.3 and contiguous to the location of the well.
+However, such a well must comply with the well spacing requirements of Rule 4.3 unless an exception is granted under Rule 4.7 and the retail public utility must have the legal right to drill the well at the location of the well.